ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 </Person>
 ```

-Before it's compiled by Handlebars Frends will process all code elements and then all angle
+Before it's compiled by Handlebars Frends will process all code elements and then replace
-brackets are replaced by curly braces.
+all angle brackets with curly braces.
+The resulting template will look something like this:

 ```xml